Are your perfumes all-natural?

 Why don't you ship everywhere?

-Shipping perfume requires specific guidelines, extra fees, and paperwork and we can no longer ship through Canada Post unless it is to certain countries.
+Shipping perfume requires specific guidelines, extra fees, and paperwork.
 Thank you for your understanding!

 How long does it take to receive my order?